lerna-lite/lerna-lite/README.md

    - [lerna publish --remove-package-fields](https://github.com/lerna-lite/lerna-lite/tree/main/packages/publish#--remove-package-fields-fields) (remove certain fields from `package.json` before publishing)
       - ie: Lerna-Lite itself uses it to remove `scripts` and `devDependencies`

 On a final note, the best feature of Lerna-Lite (versus Lerna) has to be its modularity.
 A large portion of the users are only interested in version/publish commands but on the other hand, a small minority are only interested in other commands like `lerna run`/`exec`.
-Lerna-Lite offers this flexibility by allowing the user to choose what to install (see [installation](#cli-installation) below) which help to keep your download to the bare minimum.
+Lerna-Lite offers this kind of flexibility by allowing the user to choose what to install (see [installation](#cli-installation) below) which help to keep your download to the bare minimum.

 ### Lerna-Lite will help you with the following: